UnpackData vs Airtable: Tools on Any Data, vs Spreadsheet DB

 Can Airtable connect to SQL databases?

 Airtable Sync can pull data from external sources, but it’s not designed for direct SQL database querying.
-If your data lives in SQL Server, PostgreSQL, MySQL, or Oracle, UnpackData is purpose-built for this.
+If your data lives in SQL Server, PostgreSQL, MySQL, or Oracle, UnpackData connects natively without any sync layer.

 Which handles more data?

 UnpackData, significantly.
-It queries your database directly (millions of rows).
+It queries your database directly (millions of rows possible).
 Airtable caps at 500,000 records per base on Enterprise.
-For production-scale data, UnpackData is the only option.
+For production-scale data, UnpackData is the practical option.

 Is Airtable easier to learn?

 For basic data entry and views, yes; Airtable feels like a spreadsheet.
-For building internal tools, dashboards, and workflows, UnpackData is comparably easy with its visual configuration approach.
+For building dashboards, internal tools, and workflows, UnpackData is comparably easy with its visual configuration approach, and the AI Schema Builder removes the database-design step that usually intimidates non-technical teams.

 Can I use data from Airtable in UnpackData?

-If you export Airtable data to a SQL database or connect via Airtable’s API, you could potentially display it in UnpackData.
-However, the typical use case is different: Airtable for collaborative data management, UnpackData for database-connected tools and dashboards.
+If you export Airtable data to a SQL database or connect via Airtable’s API, you could display it in UnpackData.
+The typical use case is different though: Airtable for collaborative data management of small datasets, UnpackData for dashboards and tools on production-scale or AI-generated data models.

 Which is better for non-technical teams?